alexkazik/restore-reset/README.md

 The use of the LEDs is optional, if you don't want/have/need them, just comment out the line(s) in the code.
 You can also disable only one of the LEDs.

+The double reset feature can be disabled by commenting out.

 You can use other PINs if you want, just change the configuration in main.asm.